 Just a few days later I decided to undo the mat and make it four passes, by doing this it used all 20 meters of rope with just a little bit left over.
 When I mean a bit left over, I would say that 20 meters is the minimum length to us for four passes.

-The book is available on Amazon, if you click the link below it will take you to the Amazon page:
+Unfortunately the book by Gordon Perry is no longer available.
+However, Des Pawson has also written a great book on decorative knotting projects.
+The book is available on Amazon, if you click the link below it will take you to the Amazon page: Also available on Kindle.